KayLerch/alexa-utterance-generator/README.md

 ### Leverage synonyms in slots

 Synonyms for slots were introduced by Amazon most recently.
-It lets you set a set of synonyms all resolving to one slot value.
-This reduces lots of complexity in your backend as you are released from handling a bunch of slot values all meaning the same to your code (i.e. taxi, cab, car, ride -> car).
+It lets you create a set of synonyms all resolving to one slot value.
+This reduces lots of complexity in your backend as you are released from handling a bunch of slot values all meaning the same to your business logic (i.e. taxi, cab, car, ride -> car).

-To leverage synonyms with that tool you simply apply the same syntax of placeholders from the grammar in your slot-values-files.
-The tool than auto-populates all the values it finds in one line as synonyms to a new custom slot-type and uses the first value per line as the value they resolve to.
+To leverage synonyms with this tool you simply apply the same syntax of placeholders from the grammar in your slot-values-files.
+The tool then auto-populates all the values it finds in one line as synonyms to a new custom slot-type and uses the first value per line as the value the synonyms resolve to.

 Assume you have values named _bookingType.values_ file of the following:
 ```xml